windriver-codecamp/GPU-WRLinux/3_Software/5_Applications/CUDA-X/NeMo/README.md

 ```
 To facilitate the implementation and domain adaptation of the complete ASR pipeline, we created the Domain Specific – NeMo ASR Application.
 This application is developed using NeMo and it enables you to train or fine-tune pre-trained (acoustic and language) ASR models with your own data.
 Through this application, we empower you to train, evaluate and compare ASR models built on your own domain specific audio data.
 This gives you the ability to progressively create better performing ASR models specifically built for your data.

+## NGC instruction

+NVIDIA GPU Cloud (NGC) is a software repository that has containers and models optimized for deep learning.
+NGC hosts many conversational AI models developed with NeMo that have been trained to state-of-the-art accuracy on large datasets.
+NeMo models on NGC can be automatically downloaded and used for transfer learning tasks.
+Pretrained models are the quickest way to get started with conversational AI on your own data.
+NeMo has many example scripts and Jupyter Notebook tutorials showing step-by-step how to fine-tune pretrained NeMo models on your own domain-specific datasets.

+For BERT based models, the model weights provided are ready for downstream NLU tasks.
+For speech models, it can be helpful to start with a pretrained model and then continue pretraining on your own domain-specific data.
+Jasper and QuartzNet base model pretrained weights have been known to be very efficient when used as base models.
+For an easy to follow guide on transfer learning and building domain specific ASR models, you can follow this blog.
+All pre-trained NeMo models can be found on the NGC NeMo Collection.
+Everything needed to quickly get started with NeMo ASR, NLP, and TTS models is there.

+Pre-trained models are packaged as a .nemo file and contain the PyTorch checkpoint along with everything needed to use the model.
+NeMo models are trained to state-of-the-art accuracy and trained on multiple datasets so that they are robust to small differences in data.
+NeMo contains a large variety of models such as speaker identification and Megatron BERT and the best models in speech and language are constantly being added as they become available.
+NeMo is the premier toolkit for conversational AI model building and training.

 ## Run NeMo Demo Steps
 ### 1. Install the NeMo Toolkit
 ```